vitaly-rudenko/streamline/README.md

 ## Bookmarks

 Bookmark folders, files and selections – and organize them into lists.
+You can also add notes to your bookmarks.

 ![Demo](docs/bookmarks.gif)